Prisoner who sliced Northampton inmates throat handed second life sentence

-A prisoner has been given an additional life sentence for trying to kill an inmate from Northampton who had slashed the throat of child killer Ian Huntley.
+A prisoner has been given an additional life sentence for trying to kill an inmate from Northampton who slashed the throat of child killer Ian Huntley.

 Kevin McCarthy, 49, used a "homemade knife-type weapon" to slice Damien Fowkes' neck during the attack behind bars at HMP Whitemoor.